 I always thought the Germans beat everyone to the punch with their proverbial efficiency.
-But here we have Hartsbane, who state that they will launch their new EP As Summer Dies on 20 April 2019 at 20.00 h, or so it says on their website.
+But here we have Hartsbane, who stated that they will launch their new EP As Summer Dies on 20 April 2019 at 20.00 h, or so it said on their website.

 Well, I’ll be damned.
 There you go for 20/20 foresight.
 This puts even the Swiss to shame, where trains need to leave on the millisecond.
 Lest a national emergency be declared swiftly and without remorse.

 But jokes apart and whatever the case may be, the Israelis from Hartsbane trade in a somewhat watery mix of good ‘ol ’80s Heavy Metal and a special brand of a more modern Heavy Rock.
 And – indeed – the Iron Maiden-esque kick-off Tame really left us unconvinced.

 It is only further down the short tracklist that the band around Lev Kerzhner really gets going, and shows us some of their undoubted qualities.
 Be it the corny Nobody Knows that delivers with some reasonable power à la Vinyl Hero.
 Or the pretty sturdy solos that kinda hide here and there.

 Then again, you get an inkling of a true metal war cry from time to time.
 Not quite at levels of Dream Evil or Ms. Hayes yet, but I am sure this savoir-faire does lurk somewhere.
 Out there, where the untamed energies live.

 The acoustics piece – Tomorrows Rain – totally took me by surprise.
 Not because it is really outstanding, but it confirms that penchant towards variety.
 And that – last, but not least – Hartsbane really is nobody’s bitch and will go down its own path.
 And so it should, indeed.